mikelking/magickal-mu-plugins/README.md

 How many of you have seen me talk before whether it's in person or even on WordPress.tv?

+Those that have know that I really dislike the whole Q & A format and it not because I dislike answer questions it because

+ * It frames this as I am the authority on the subject and I believe that there are many different avenues
+ * I don't feel like the quality answers are achievable in such a short period
+ * I prefer intelligent conversations to volley ball Q & A

+Therefore, please save your questions and comments until the end.
+If I do not get to your question then come find me after this session in the help desk (a.k.a.
+Happiness Bar).

 I work for a company called TMBI, until recently known as Readers Digest Association.
 When I refer to RD I am mostly focusing on rd.com.
 That's right I am from NY and I tend to talk fast.
 I will not be offended if you raise your hand and ask me to slow down just keep in mind that we have a lot of ground to cover and somethings me get bumped if I don't keep it moving.

-Please save your questions and comments until the end.
-If I do not get to your question then come find me after this session in the help desk (a.k.a.
-Happiness Bar).
+![Mikel King](/images/mk-sitting-in-helo.jpg)

 I have been in technology for well over 20 years and served 11 years in the U.S. Coast Guard in fact this is a photo of me when I was in the military.
 As you can see a bit has changed most notably I no longer have the ZPM powered helmet.

-![Mikel King](/images/mk-sitting-in-helo.jpg)

 Contacting me is pretty straight forward:
  * twitter: @MikelKing